-The unimpaired inflow into Folsom Reservoir (UIFR) is a calculated index that represents the volume of water that would flow past Folsom Dam from American River watershed assuming no water development projects had been constructed (Water Forum Successor Effort [WFSE] 2007).
+The UIFR is a calculated index that represents the volume of water that would flow past Folsom Dam from the American River watershed assuming no water development projects had been constructed (WFSE 2007).
 The unimpaired runoff for the American River is calculated by DWR in its Bulletin 120, which is issued and updated four times each year (February, March, April, and May).
-Locally, the

-UIFR7 is an important hydrologic index in that it is used to determine the water year type as part of the historic Water Forum Agreement.
-Table 2-1 shows the defined values that classify the water year type.
+Locally, the UIFR6 is an important hydrologic index in that it is used to determine the water year type as part of the Water Forum Agreement.
+Table 2-1 shows the defined values that classify the Water Forum year types.